nofelmahmood/Seam/README.md

 #CKSIncrementalStore

-CKSIncrementalStore is a subclass of [NSIncrementalStore](https://developer.apple.com/library/prerelease/ios/documentation/CoreData/Reference/NSIncrementalStore_Class/index.html) which automatically maintains a SQLite local cache (using CoreData) of user’s private data on CloudKit Servers and keeps it in sync.</p>
+CKSIncrementalStore is a subclass of [NSIncrementalStore](https://developer.apple.com/library/prerelease/ios/documentation/CoreData/Reference/NSIncrementalStore_Class/index.html).
+It automatically creates and manages a SQLite store using CoreData to store and sync with user's private database on CloudKit Servers.

+It helps you to reuse your CoreData knowledge to power your apps with CloudKit.
+It handles almost all the CloudKit hassle.

 ####Seeing is believing !
 ![](https://cdn.pbrd.co/images/1ueV7gsM.gif)